-Why is it blue?
+Why is Morocco’s blue city Chefchaouen actually blue?

 Blue is a popular color in Morocco.
 Many old cities have medina (old market) in blue and white colors.
 Chefchaouen, however, has its unique style – blue is more vivid and white is less popular.
 I was asking people and doing research and found out the true about Morocco’s blue city Chefchaouen blues.